JoaquinL2114/ee282/hw4.md

 ## Genome Assembly

 The genome was assembled using PacBio HiFi reads and the hifiasm tool.
-The primary contigs were extracted from the GFA file and converted into FASTA format
+TThis process generates contigs from high-quality long reads, which are then analyzed for assembly quality.

 ### N50 Calculation: